clarkwtc/clarkwtc/README.md

 I'm a BackEnd developer from Taiwan

 ### About me
-* I enjoy learning design methodology, languages, framewroks to solve real problem in different fileds.
+* I enjoy learning design methodology, languages, frameworks to solve real problems in different fields.
 * Give me a cup of tea, I like to enjoy reading books to gain various knowledge anywhere.
-* Wellcome contact to me.
+* Welcome contact with me.

 ### Skill & Experience